-Does everyone needs antirejection drugs during a transplantation procedure?
+Does everyone need anti-rejection drugs during a transplantation procedure?

 Signs of rejection you shouldn’t overlook:

-Even though you are obediently taking the anti-rejection medicines prescribed by your doctor after transplantation, still you have the chances of developing a rejection.
-While taking the anti-rejection medicines, you should keep a close watch on the sign and symptoms your body shows.
+Even though you are obediently taking the anti-rejection medicines prescribed by your doctor after transplantation, still you have the chance of developing a rejection.
+While taking anti-rejection medicines, you should watch your body's signs and symptoms.
 Watch out for the following symptoms:

-In case you find any of the following symptoms, you should call your doctor or the transplantation centre immediately and inform about your condition.
+If you find any of the following symptoms, you should call your doctor or the transplantation centre immediately and inform them about your condition.

 Side effects of the immunosuppressive drugs:

-If the drug is causing a problem then ask your doctor, he will make the suitable arrangement by either changing the medicine, dosage or the drug timings.
+If the drug is causing a problem, ask your doctor; he will make a suitable arrangement by either changing the medicine, dosage or the drug timings.

 Important things to know:

-Immunosuppressant may cause drug interaction with certain varieties of drugs, thus ask your drug about the drugs that can interact with your immunosuppressive drugs.
+Immunosuppressants may cause drug interaction with certain drugs; thus, ask your doctor about the drugs that can interact with your immunosuppressive drugs.

 Immunosuppression is a reduction in the capacity of the immune system to respond effectively to foreign antigens, including surface antigens on tumour cells.
 It suppresses the body's immune system and its ability to fight infections and other diseases.
 This can result from a disease that targets the immune system, such as HIV, or from medications used to fight certain conditions, like cancer.
 The persistent state of immunosuppression may increase the risk of cancer.